"All of them claim to be the best": Multi-perspective study of VPN users and VPN providers: Methods

 \subsection{User Survey}

-\paragraph{\textbf{Small-Scale Interviews and Interactions.}} We believe that a successful large-scale quantitative study must be preceded by a smaller-scale qualitative study and research in the community to extract key concerns.
-To that end, we conduct seven user interviews (4 men, 3 women, ages 18-45), and the research team participated in various VPN-focused community events with VPN providers and users in attendance, to gather topics and research questions that interest the community.
+\paragraph{\textbf{Small-Scale Interviews and Interactions.}} We believe that a successful large-scale quantitative study must be preceded by a smaller-scale qualitative study and community research to extract key concerns.
+To that end, we conduct seven user interviews (4 men, 3 women, ages 18-45), and we participated in various VPN-focused community events with VPN providers and users in attendance in order to gather topics and research questions that interest the community.

-For this small-scale user interview study, we design a questionnaire with open-ended questions to serve as the framework for each interview, and obtain approval from our Institutional Review Board (IRB).
-We ask general demographic information, including gender, age range, occupation, country of residence, and level of education.
+For the small-scale user interview study, we design a questionnaire with open-ended questions to serve as the framework for each interview, and obtain approval from our Institutional Review Board (IRB).
+During the interview, we collect general demographic information, including gender, age range, occupation, country of residence, and level of education.
 Our introductory questions ask about the interviewee's awareness of their own threat model and of online risks such as trackers.
 Next, we ask about the perceived positives and negatives of VPN use.
 We then ask participants to sketch their understanding of how VPNs work while walking through the steps of setup and use, diagrammatically.
 The interview concludes with questions about how the VPN ecosystem can improve.

 We recruit seven participants via a pre-interview survey at the Citizen Lab Summer Institute~\cite{clsi-2019} that has global attendees who are passionate about technologies aiding Internet freedom, security, and user rights.
 Prior to the start of each interview, we obtain explicit consent for participation and permission to audio record it using an IRB-approved consent form.
 Participants are also given the chance to ask any questions before the interview begins and are allowed to stop at any point.
 After completion of the interviews, the first author transcribed all the recordings.
 Overall, the interviews lasted 15-20 minutes not including setup and conclusion.